sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

 2. Run the following SQL command to score and display the prediction details.
-The `prediction` and `prediction_details` functions apply the decision tree classification model that we created above named DT\_CLAS\_MODEL  to the data from the table DT\_TEST\_TABLE.
-The function `prediction_details` returns prediction details for each row in the selection.
+The `prediction` and `prediction_details` functions apply the decision tree classification model that we created above named `DT_CLAS_MODEL` to the data from the table `DT_TEST_TABLE`.

+   The function `prediction_details()` returns prediction details for each row in the selection.
 The return value is an XML string that ranks the predictors according to their impact on the individual record prediction, providing the attribute name, value, and weight.
 The XMLTable maps the result of an XQuery evaluation into relational rows and columns.
-The XMLTYPE column of the OUT.PD table is passed as an input to the XMLTABLE function with the appropriate path as /Details/Attribute[1], /Details/Attribute[2] and /Details/Attribute[3].
+The XMLTYPE column of the OUT.PD table is passed as an input to the XMLTABLE function with the appropriate path as `/Details/Attribute[1]`, `/Details/Attribute[2]` and `/Details/Attribute[3]`.

    The query includes information about the predictors that have the greatest influence on the prediction.
 For more information on XMLTable see [XMLTable](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/XMLTABLE.html#GUID-C4A32C58-33E5-4CF1-A1FE-039550D3ECFA).

 	```sql
 	<copy>